 This claim insults both our Savior and Almighty God (whose holy wrath against sin required a perfect atonement).
 If Jesus’ precious blood didn’t need to be shed for your sins to be washed away, then He came for nothing.

-Another possible way to be saved?
+Is there, possibly, another way to be saved?
 Listen to Jesus’ prayer to the Father, while facing imminent crucifixion:

 My Father, if it be possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
 (Matthew 26:39)